dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 - It has to be easy to manage

 Considering these requirements we have a couple of different cloud services and strategies we can use as options.
 First thing we should note is that one of the easiest ways to run our collector (and the other services) is to use the Docker container, in other words, a pre-packaged solution that runs anywhere and only requires us to pass through a few configuration options.
 We'll use the Google Cloud Platform terminology here, but of course you can easily swap similar services for the AWS alternatives (EC2, Fargate, Lambda, S3, etc.)
-- Load balancer + Compute Engine: This is the classic Snowplow setup with one or multiple servers and good if you run a worldwide ecommerce business, but definitely not good if you want to minimise costs and complexity.
+- *Load balancer + Compute Engine*: This is the classic Snowplow setup with one or multiple servers and good if you run a worldwide ecommerce business, but definitely not good if you want to minimise costs and complexity.
-- Compute Engine with public IP: Could work in theory, but a lot harder in terms of scaling and security
+- *Compute Engine with public IP*: Could work in theory, but a lot harder in terms of scaling and security
 - Cloud Run: An easy way to run Docker containers serverless with an HTTP endpoint.
 That means very little effort in deployment and scaling up and down, but at a potential higher cost.
-- Cloud Functions: A lighter weight version of Cloud Run with an HTTP endpoint using only a program function instead of the full docker container.
+- *Cloud Functions*: A lighter weight version of Cloud Run with an HTTP endpoint using only a program function instead of the full docker container.
 A little more complex due to the lack of Docker support and actually has the same pricing (and underlying architecture) as Cloud Run.
-- Pixel + Cloud Storage logs: You can set up usage logging on Google Cloud Storage allowing you to track GET requests to a pixel.
+- *Pixel + Cloud Storage logs*: You can set up usage logging on Google Cloud Storage allowing you to track GET requests to a pixel.
 It's cheap, but misses a lot of flexibility and benefits of using the Snowplow JavaScript tracker's POST requests as well as making it more complex to forward these logs to the rest of the Snowplow pipeline.

 With roughly 100 minutes and 67000 requests free per day, Cloud Run seems like the obvious choice for our collector, especially since we can use distroless versions of Docker images, that are super small and actually contain only the bare minimum required to run our collector's functions.